bgctw/REddyProcNCDF/README.md

 #> 4 1996-01-01 02:00:00 1996     1   1  2.0  NA  0    NA
 #> 5 1996-01-01 02:30:00 1996     1   1  2.5  NA  0    NA
 #> 6 1996-01-01 03:00:00 1996     1   1  3.0  NA  0    NA
+# EddyData.F can now be used to initialize EddyProc R5 class
 ```